 About Creamed Chipped Beef & Artichokes:

 When I was a kid, I lived for a time in Georgetown, Colorado, a quaint mountain town.
 And one of my favorite places to eat was the historic Happy Cooker.
-Way back when it wasn’t called “historic” though.
+Way back when, it wasn’t called “historic” though.
 It hadn’t been around long enough.
 But then, neither had I, lol!
 My favorite dish was their Creamed Chipped Beef & Artichokes, which they napped over their savory waffles.
 It’s no longer on the menu, but this is my approximation of it.

 The dish is lovely.
 There’s the salty, chewy dried beef and the bright artichokes all swimming in a winey Parmesan cream sauce.
 It’s fabulous and still a little old school, and just as good over biscuits as it is over waffles.
 As a matter of fact, most of the time I serve it over biscuits.
-Sometimes I even make my homemade Classic Biscuits (they’re a “mile-high” so they’re appropriate for a Colorado dish) but now and then, I pick up a tube from the store like I did today.
+Sometimes I even make my homemade Classic Biscuits (they’re a “mile-high” so they’re appropriate for a Colorado dish), but now and then, I pick up a tube from the store like I did today.

 I hafta admit, though, as far as biscuits in a tube: either they aren’t as tasty as they used to be or my taste has gotten more sophisticated over the years.
-More and more I seem to notice kind of a strange taste.
+More and more, I seem to notice a kind of strange taste.
 Maybe it’s a little bit of both, me and them?

 If you do decide to serve this over waffles, homemade is the way to go.
 Don’t even bother with frozen.
 Check out any of the waffle recipes on my Breakfast and Brunch Menu.
 And if you don’t want to deal with either waffles or biscuits, well, there’s always good old toast or English muffins.